 True Colours Flag Project

-Follow the process of recreating — and the history behind — the flags flown by 18th-century ships at sea during the Revolutionary War.
-Follow the project's progress online and take a closer look behind the scenes on the Museum's Instagram, Twitter, and Facebook.
+Learn more about the process of recreating — and the history behind — the flags flown by 18th-century ships at sea during the Revolutionary War.

 Sponsorship provided by The Color Guard of the Pennsylvania Society of Sons of the Revolution.